A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Statistical Metrics

 The clustering task aims at dividing data points (usually defined by fixed-length vectors) into groups, so that data points within a group are more similar to each other in some sense (\eg with lower vector distance), and data points in different groups are less similar.
 Clustering analysis is a major task in the field of exploratory data analytics and is an important technique in the fields of pattern recognition, sociology, data compression, and bioinformatics.

 The federated clustering task extends the clustering problem into the federated data setting.
 In that setting, the clients, each possessing a subset of data points, want to collaboratively derive the global clustering results, \ie deriving what groups their data points belong to after the data points from different clients are virtually aggregated.
 The major challenge of federated clustering is that it needs to perform similarity measurements for data points from different clients while preserving data privacy.
 Researchers have proposed federated clustering solutions following the FA paradigm.
-In these proposed algorithms, classical centralized clustering algorithms are adapted into the federated version, with the intermediate results serving as the FA insight. \cite{dennis2021heterogeneity} proposes a federated clustering solution.
+In these proposed algorithms, classical centralized clustering algorithms are adapted into the federated version, with the intermediate results serving as the FA insight.
+As for now, all existing FA-based clustering solutions only apply the idea of hiding raw data for privacy preservation.
+Designing FA-based clustering solutions with formal privacy preservation like DP and encryption is a valuable and promising research direction.

+\textbf{Hiding raw data method(s).} \cite{dennis2021heterogeneity} proposes a federated clustering solution.
 It utilizes a hierarchical structure, where data points are first clustered locally within local client data, and local centroids are then clustered by the server.
 The authors derive an interesting finding, that in contrast to other federated computation solutions, data heterogeneity is beneficial to the analytics results.
 In \cite{zhou2022memory}, the authors consider kernel $k$-means, an effective clustering algorithm in capturing the nonlinear representation of the dataset using the nonlinear kernel functions, in the federated setting.
 To realize that, the clients first transform their data points into feature vectors by applying the kernel function.
 UIFCA \cite{chung2022federated} considers the unsupervised clustering tasks (the authors take unlabelled image clustering tasks as an example).
 It follows the idea of the IFCA algorithm, which trains a model for each cluster, and assigns a data sample to a cluster with the smallest model loss.
 To modify IFCA, which was originally designed for personalized FA, UIFCA replaces the models used to be generative models that capture the distribution of one cluster.